 Click OK three times to exit Advanced setup and save your changes.
 You should no longer see any messages about attacks coming from an internal IP address that you know to be safe.
 If you continue to experience this issue, proceed to solution 2 below.

-Version 8.x: Click OK four times to exit the Advanced setup tree and save your changes.
+If you are running version 8.x: Click OK four times to exit the Advanced setup tree and save your changes.

 Solution 2: Run the DNS Flush tool